tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 WITH ( DATA_COMPRESSION = NONE);
 ```

-Then, I&#8217;ll insert data into the table.
-I&#8217;m using a variety of values, including 0 and NULL, to show how that is compressed.
+Then, I'll insert data into the table.
+I'm using a variety of values, including 0 and NULL, to show how that is compressed.

 sql
 INSERT INTO TestRowCompression